 As Claudia sat on the bench and looked up into the sky, she thought about her relationship with Dr. Kent.
-At first she was frightened by his learning, and humbled by his leaps in thought.
+At first she was intimidated by his long, convoluted ideas.
 But then, slowly, she saw him getting nervous.
 It was as if he was more frightened of her than she was of him.
 So instead of stepping back, she stepped forward.
 He got more nervous and started to stutter.
 He even got English words mixed up.
 He seemed relieved when she did the talking.

 Several weeks into the term, she asked if he wanted to have a drink at Vita La Dolce, a small café behind the university.
 She mentioned that she might want to do graduate work in Canada.

 He was so nervous she could almost hear his adam’s apple click each time he sipped his Campari.
-She couldn’t tell if he was serious or not, but all of a sudden he suggested that she could get a scholarship to do a Master’s degree in Vancouver.
-He joked awkwardly that she wouldn't be the first Italian to cross the Atlantic.
+She couldn’t tell if he was serious or not, but all of a sudden he suggested that she might be able to get a scholarship to do a Master’s degree at his university.
+He joked awkwardly that she wouldn't be the first Italian to move to Toronto.
 He said that with her command of the language and her diverse interests, she'd be a shoe-in.

 She looked puzzled.
 A shoe in?
 Ah, you mean, I will get my shoe in the door?
 She loved talking in English.
 It was so strange, so unmusical.
-It sounded tough and business-like, yet then it would slide into some mellifluous cadence.
+Most of the time it sounded tough and business-like, yet then it would slide into some mellifluous cadence.
 After three or four drinks, she started calling him by his first name, Clark.